-- Supply and install an appropriate meter and metering wire. - For installations that require a MIST interval meter, as per the EPLC load standard of 500 KVA or higher, EPLC will provide a dedicated telecommunications circuit, to read the meter, if a shared line (i.e. fax) is physically and practically not available.
-If a shared line is available, EPLC will modify, or pay the cost to modify, the customers telephone system as required. - Supply and install the high voltage equipment and grounding at the take off pole with a cost contribution to the customer.
+- Supply and install an appropriate meter and metering wire. - For installations that require a MIST interval meter, as per the EPLC load standard of 200 KVA or higher, EPLC will provide a dedicated telecommunications circuit, to read the meter, if a shared line (i.e. fax) is physically and practically not available.
+If a shared line is available, EPLC will modify, or pay the cost to modify, the customer's telephone system if required. - Supply and install the high voltage equipment and grounding at the take-off pole with a cost contribution to the customer.